An extra dark roast that doesn't have any burnt taste.

 Cupping Notes: Deep Chocolate, Spice, Smooth Finish

-When I (Michael Bagby) arrived in Honduras in 1984 to work with Miskito Indian refugees from Nicaragua, my first friend was Truman Cunningham, who was our guide on that first trip to a very remote corner of Central America.
-Truman agreed to move his family to Auka Honduras, where he supervised the construction of a 150 foot long bodega where we stored our relief cargo, and built living quarters.
+When I (Michael Bagby) arrived in Honduras in 1984 to work with Miskito Indian refugees from Nicaragua, my first friend was Truman Cunningham, who was our guide on that first trip to the refugee villages a very remote corner of Central America.
+Truman agreed to move his family to Auka Honduras, where he supervised the construction of a 150 x 40 foot bodega where we stored our relief cargo and built living quarters.
 It would turn out to be the first of many construction projects he and I would undertake over the next 30 years.
 Truman and his family became my family.

 Truman’s grandfather was from Jamaica, so as a result, Truman was very dark skinned, and his friends called him “Negro Fino”, which roughly translates “Fine Dark”.
 On one trip through the swamps to the Coco River in 1986, we shared a tent, which was difficult, as Truman snores terribly.
 I woke up with Truman’s feet almost in my face, and noticed the extreme whiteness of the bottom of his feet.
 When he awoke, I pointed out to him that his feet and mine were the same color- that in fact we could be brothers!
 He smiled.